Duality and Optimality of Auctions for Uniform Distributions: The Straight-Jacket Auction (SJA)

 \section{The Straight-Jacket Auction (SJA)}

-In the rest of the paper we demonstrate the power and usage of the duality framework developed in Sect.~\ref{sec:duality}, by applying it to the canonical open problem of revenue maximization in the economics literature, that of a single bidder setting where item valuations come i.i.d.~from a uniform distribution over $[0,1]$.
-Recall that now the general dual Program~\ref{eq:dual} takes the simple form shown in Remark~\ref{th:weakdualityuniform}, where the $s_{i,j}$ variables do not appear since we have chosen to relax even further the primal Program~\ref{eq:totalrevenue} by dropping the nonnegative derivatives constraint: this will end to be without loss to optimality.
+In the rest of the paper we demonstrate the power and usage of the duality framework developed in \cref{sec:duality}, by applying it to the canonical open problem of revenue maximization in the economics literature: that of a single bidder setting where item valuations come i.i.d.~from a uniform distribution over $[0,1]$.
+Recall that now the general dual \hyperref[eq:dual]{Program~\eqref{eq:dual}} takes the simple form shown in \cref{th:weakdualityuniform}, where the $s_{i,j}$ variables do not appear since we have chosen to relax even further the primal \hyperref[eq:totalrevenue]{Program~\eqref{eq:totalrevenue}} by dropping the nonnegative derivatives constraint; this will end up being without loss to optimality.

-The duality conditions are not only useful in establishing optimality, but they can in fact \emph{suggest the optimal auction in a natural way}.
+The duality conditions are not only useful in establishing optimality; they can in fact \emph{suggest the optimal auction in a natural way}.
 We illustrate this by considering the case of 2 items.
-Starting from Fig.~\ref{fig:2dimdual}, we need to find two functions $z_1$ and $z_2$ that satisfy the boundary constraints and the slope constraint.
-If we had only one function, say $z_1$, the solution would be obvious and similar to the solution for one item (Fig.~\ref{fig:1dimdual}): $z_1(\vecc x)$ would be 0 up to $x_1=2/3$ and then increase with a maximum slope of~3.
+Starting from \cref{fig:2dimdual}, we need to find two functions $z_1$ and $z_2$ that satisfy the boundary constraints and the slope constraint.
+If we had only one function, say $z_1$, the solution would be obvious and similar to the solution for one item (\cref{fig:1dimdual}): $z_1(\vecc x)$ would be 0 up to $x_1=2/3$ and then increase with a maximum slope of~3.
 But if we do the same for both functions $z_1$ and $z_2$, we obtain an infeasible solution: in the square $[2/3,1]\times[2/3,1]$ the total slope would be 6 instead of 3.
 This implies that the functions need more space to grow; in fact, the area of growth needs to be at least equal to the area of the square $[2/3,1]\times[2/3,1]$.
-The natural way to get this space is to add a triangle of area $1/9$ in the way indicated in the left part of Fig.~\ref{fig:SJA2and3} (the triangle defined by the lines $x_j=p_1=2/3$, $j=1,2$ and $x_1+x_2=p_2$).
-We then seek a dual solution in which only $z_j$ grows in area $U_{\{j\}}$ and both functions grow in $U_{\{1,2\}}$ (Fig.~\ref{fig:SJA2and3}).
+The natural way to get this space is to add a triangle of area $1/9$ in the way indicated in the left part of \cref{fig:SJA2and3} (the triangle defined by the lines $x_j=p_1=2/3$, $j=1,2$, and $x_1+x_2=p_2$).
+We then seek a dual solution in which only $z_j$ grows in area $U_{\{j\}}$ and both functions grow in $U_{\{1,2\}}$ (\cref{fig:SJA2and3}).
 The corresponding primal solution is that only item $j$ is sold in $U_{\{j\}}$ and both items are sold in $U_{\{1,2\}}$.

 The remarkable fact is that the optimal mechanism is completely determined by the obvious requirement that the area of the triangle must be (at least) equal to $1/9$.
 To put it in another way: suppose that we knew that the optimal mechanism is deterministic; then the dual program requires that \begin{itemize} \item the price $p_1$ for one item must satisfy $p_1\leq 2/3$ so that $z_1$ has enough space to grow from 0 to 1 with the maximum slope 3 \item the price $p_2$ for the bundle of both items must be such that the area of the region $\overline U_{\emptyset}=U_{\ssets{1}}\union U_{\ssets{2}}\union U_{\ssets{1,2}}$, in which the mechanism allocates at least one item, is at least $2/3$ so that both functions have enough space to grow to 1 \end{itemize} The central point of this work is that these necessary conditions (which we call \emph{slice conditions}) are also sufficient.
 This intuition naturally extends to more items: the price for a bundle of $r$ items is determined by the slice condition that the $r$-dimensional volume in which the mechanism sells at least one item of the bundle is exactly equal to $r/(m+1)$.